-Applicants may be asked to meet with the program coordinator or a designate to discuss their ability to succeed academically and independently in the program.
-After applying, applicants will receive a letter with more details about how to book a meeting.
+- You may be asked to meet with the program coordinator or a designate to discuss your ability to succeed academically and independently in the program.
+After applying, you will receive a letter with more details about how to book a meeting.

-After successful completion of this program students can apply credits towards our other diploma programs.
+- After successful completion of this program you can apply credits towards our other diploma programs.

 1. Apply Online

 Are you an International Student?
 Apply directly to Centennial College here.

 If you are applying through the Second Career Strategy, please apply at the Employment Training Centre for Second Career (Progress Campus).
 Second Career Strategy is a funding initiative for those who have been laid-off and are in need of training.
 For more information go to Second Career Strategy.